getify/You-Dont-Know-JS/async & performance/ch4.md

 ## Iterating Generators Asynchronously

-Hopefully by now, you've caught on to a hint that generators are a pretty awesome addition to JS.
-But you're still probably wondering what any of this has to do with async coding patterns, fixing problems with callbacks, etc. Let's get to answering that important question.
+What do generators have to do with async coding patterns, fixing problems with callbacks, etc?
+Let's get to answering that important question.

-We should revisit one of our scenarios from Chapter 3.
+We should first revisit one of our scenarios from Chapter 3.
 Let's first recall the callback approach:

 ```js
 function foo(x,y,cb) {